 Loan options are limited for pensioners or retirees as it’s hard to prove to a lender you can make the repayments when you don’t have a regular income and are living from pension cheque to pension cheque, which just covers daily expenses.
 If you have a substantial amount of money sitting in a bank account then you’re in a much better position to prove you can make repayments and therefore borrow more money from a lender.

-Personal Loan Comparison Table - page last updated September 19, 2020
+Personal Loan Comparison Table - last updated November 22, 2020

 Low Rate Personal Loan (Fixed, Unsecured)